Interpretable Machine Learning for Resource Allocation with Application to Ventilator Triage: Interpretable Policies

 \subsection{Structural Properties of optimal tree policies}

+\tb{Note that we have defined tree policies that are a priori history-dependent and randomized.
+An important subclass of tree policies is the class of {\em Markovian} tree policies, where the action chosen at time $t \in [H]$ only depends on the current class instead of the entire history up to time $t$.
 In the unconstrained MDP setting presented in Section \ref{sec:model}, an optimal policy may be chosen to be Markovian, deterministic, and independent of the initial distribution $\bm{p}_{1}$~\citep{Puterman}.
-In the following proposition, we contrast these properties with the properties of optimal tree policies. \begin{proposition} Consider an MDP instance $\M$, a set of sequence of trees $\TT$ feasible for $\M$ and a feasible sequence of trees $T \in \TT$. \begin{enumerate} \item All optimal tree policies for $T$ may depend on the initial distribution $\bm{p}_{1}$. \item All optimal tree policies for $T$ may be history-dependent. \item There always exists an optimal tree policy for $T$ that is deterministic (even though it may be history-dependent). \end{enumerate} \end{proposition} We present a detailed proof in Appendix \ref{app:properties-opt-policy}.
-Intuitively, in an instance of \eqref{eq:otp}, the optimal decision at period $t$ depends on the current distribution over the states $\X_{t}$, which itself depends on the history up to period $t$.
-We also note that the optimality of deterministic policies is important for deploying policies in practice.
+In the following proposition, we contrast these properties with the properties of optimal tree policies.} \begin{proposition} Consider an MDP instance $\M$, a set of sequence of trees $\TT$ admissible for $\M$ and an admissible sequence of trees $T \in \TT$. \begin{enumerate} \item The optimal tree policies \tb{compatible with $T$} may depend on the initial distribution $\bm{p}_{1}$. \item The optimal tree policies \tb{compatible with $T$} may be history-dependent. \item There always exists an optimal tree policy \tb{compatible with $T$} that is deterministic (even though it may be history-dependent). \end{enumerate} \end{proposition} We present a detailed proof in Appendix \ref{app:properties-opt-policy}. \tb{Proposition \ref{prop:properties-optimal-policy} shows that optimizing over tree policies radically alters the structure of optimal policies, compared to classical unconstrained MDPs.
+Let us give some intuition on the optimality of history-dependent policies.
+An optimal decision rule $\pi_{t}\opt$ at time $t \geq 2$ must choose the same action for all states in a given subregion of $\X_{t}$ defined by the decision tree $T_{t}$.
+But the best actions to choose may differ across states in the same class.
+Therefore, $\pi_{t}\opt$ may depend on the \textit{distribution} over the set of states $\X_{t}$ visited at time $t$.
+This distribution depends on the previous decisions $\pi_{1}\opt,...,\pi_{t-1}\opt$, which implies that $\pi_{t}\opt$ is history-dependent.
+Because implementing a history-dependent policy may be hard in practice, for the sake of simplicity, we will focus on the subclass of {\em Markovian} tree policies in the next section.} \tb{